By Meg Guiseppi

 How do you know which keywords and phrases are your most important ones?
 Go back to the research you’ve done on your target companies or organizations, or get going on that research.

 For more details, read Fast Formula to a More Powerful LinkedIn Headline.
-Also check Job-Hunt's Guide to LinkedIn SEO and, if you haven't identified your target employers, How to Identify Exactly the Right Keywords for Your LinkedIn Profile.
+Also check Job-Hunt's Guide to Linkedin SEO and, if you haven't identified your target employers, Choosing the Best Keywords for Your LinkedIn Profile.

 An often overlooked tactic, savvy job seekers take a few moments to include a little bit of concise information about them in their email signature, along with their contact information.